Coal power in Turkey: Generation

 Coal-fired power stations generate approximately one third of the nation's electricity: in 2020 made up of 62 TWh from imported coal and 44 TWh from local coal (almost all lignite).
-As of 2025 there are 55 licensed coal-fired power stations with a total capacity in July 2022 of 21.0961 gigawatts (GW).
+As of 2025 there are 55 licensed coal-fired power stations with a total capacity in December 2022 of 21.8111 gigawatts (GW).
 There is no unlicensed coal power.
 The average thermal efficiency of Turkey's coal-fired power stations is 36%.
 Generation fell in 2021 due to the high cost of imported coal (over $70 /MWh).
 Emba Hunutlu was the last coal plant to be built and started up in 2022.
-No other coal-fired power stations are likely to be constructed.
+Shanghai Electric Power said it would be China's largest ever direct investment in Turkey.
+However, according to the World Wide Fund for Nature, it could not make a profit if it was not subsidized.
+Afşin-Elbistan C and further new coal-fired power stations will probably not be constructed, due to public opposition, court cases, and the risk of them becoming stranded assets.
 Typical thermal efficiencies are 39%, 42% and 44% for subcritical, supercritical and ultra supercritical power stations.